apache/cloudstack-docs-install/source/network_setup.rst

    computing and storage hosts.
 The layer-3 switch will serve as the gateway for the management network.

-Example Configurations
-''''''''''''''''''''''

-This section contains example configurations for specific switch models for pod-level layer-2 switching.
+The following sections contain example configurations for specific switch models for pod-level layer-2 switching.
 It assumes VLAN management protocols such as VTP or GVRP have been disabled.
 The scripts must be changed appropriately if you choose to use VTP or GVRP.